The Latest on Carers Leave Bill

 Staff eligible to take this time off won’t need to show how or who it will be used for.
 They will also be protected from dismissal as a result of taking this time off.
 If an employer unfairly prevents an employee taking this time off, they can be taken to an employment tribunal.
 If an employee makes this claim, the tribunal can award compensation.

 Business Minister Dean Russell said: ”Carers play a vital role in our society, and it is only right that we support them so they can balance their caring responsibilities with their working life.

 These reforms will not only better the lives of millions of unpaid carers across the UK, but also the friends and family that are dependent on their compassion every day.”

-At the moment, there is no statutory right to carers leave in the UK.
+Before April 2024, there is no statutory right to carers leave in the UK.
 If carers leave is requested currently, the time off is decided by the employer.
 It’s important to remember that employers can’t refuse carers leave if the employee has given enough notice.

 Carers UK have been campaigning for a right to Carer’s leave.
 They’ve been working with Wendy Chamberlain, the Liberal Democrat MP for North East Fife to try make the Bill law.

 ”We are thrilled that the government has supported the Carer’s Leave Bill at its successful second reading.
 Having worked to support carers in employment for years, Carers UK’s evidence shows Carer’s Leave would make a significant difference to unpaid carers’ lives, helping them stay in work and improving wellbeing by giving time off to attend appointments, arrange or provide care.
 As well as supporting families, it also makes business sense, helping retain skilled employees.”

 We encourage you to stay ahead of the Carers Leave Bill and make sure you are following all policies as they become part of law.
 If you would like any further advice, you can contact our HR Consultants.